Launch a shortcut from another app on iPhone or iPad

 For example, by tapping the Share button in another app, you can activate a shortcut to grab all the images from a page in Safari, convert a text file you’re viewing, or edit images in your Photos library.

 Enable a shortcut to run in other apps on iPhone or iPad

 To allow a shortcut to run from within other apps, you must enable it to appear in the share sheet—the window that appears when you tap the Share button in another app.

 In the Shortcuts app on your iOS or iPadOS device, tap on a shortcut.

 Tap to open Details, then turn on Show in Share Sheet.

 A new action appears at the beginning of your workflow defining inputs the shortcut will accept.
-“Any” tells you that the shortcut will accept all types of content input when you run the shortcut in another app.

 The shortcut will now be available in other apps.
 To limit which apps your shortcut appears in, see Limit the input for a shortcut on iPhone or iPad.